bryanwweber/MyST-NB-Bokeh/docs/index.md

-# Welcome to MyST-NB-Bokeh's documentation!
+# Welcome to MyST-NB-Bokeh's documentation

 This extension provides an interface to glue and paste [Bokeh](https://bokeh.org/) figures in the output of Jupyter Notebook cells when using the [MyST-NB](https://myst-nb.readthedocs.io/en/latest/index.html) library for Sphinx.